 Provides a base level of fixed pay.
 Consistent with our compensation principles, Stifel maintains modest salary levels and provides most of its compensation in the form of variable incentive compensation.
-Cash base salary for CEO and most executive officers has not increased in recent years.
+Cash base salary for our executive officers has not increased in recent years.